shubhamivane/RAKE-Python-Library/README.md

 * Removing words based upon their POS Tags
 * Lemmatization
 * SW Filteration
-* Conversion into lower case
+* Conversion into lower case.
 Now, the words remain are called Candidate Keywords because some of them will be extracted as keyword by the algorithm.